Topiwala

 Topiwala is a 2013 Indian Kannada political satire film written by Upendra and directed by M. G. Srinivas.
 The film stars Upendra and Bhavana in the lead roles.
 Kanakapura Sreenivas and K. P. Srikanth jointly produced this venture under R.S.
 Productions banner.
 V. Harikrishna composed the music.
 The film was released on 15 March 2013 in 150 theaters.

 Premise

-Basak, who wants to steal the money in Swiss bank, which was black money of corrupt politicians.
-He needs a secret code for that, which is with a mentally infirm man, who names himself as Mr. India but has lost his memory due to the accident.
+Basak wants to steal black money of corrupt politicians kept in a Swiss bank.
+He needs a secret code for that, which is with a mentally infirm man, who names himself as Mr. India but has lost his memory due to an accident.
 How Basak recovers the code and whether he will be successful in developing the country's economy with the black money form the crux of the plot.